 The quality of rendering can be improved substantially by using a palette chosen specifically for the image, since a color cube usually has numerous entries that are unused in any particular image.
 This approach requires more work, first in choosing the palette, and second in mapping individual pixels to the closest available color.
-PNG allows the encoder to supply a suggested palette in a PLTE chunk, but not all encoders will do so, and the suggested palette may be unsuitable in any case (it may have too many or too few colors).
+PNG allows the encoder to supply suggested palettes, but not all encoders will do so, and the suggested palettes may be unsuitable in any case (they may have too many or too few colors).
 High-quality viewers will therefore need to have a palette selection routine at hand.
 A large lookup table is usually the most feasible way of mapping individual pixels to palette entries with adequate speed.